keeperrl_wiki

 • Rest your cursor on all enemies to judge their stats and level before attacking.

-• If your enemy has higher defense and attack stats than you, run away.
+• If your enemy has higher defense and attack stats than you, they will hit you harder thana you will hit them.
+Unless you have some way to recover or otherwise change the odds, you should run away.

-• If you think the enemy has a ranged attack, avoid lines of sight where it can shoot you or potion you
+• If you think the enemy has a ranged attack, avoid lines of sight where it can shoot you or throw potions at you.

 • When you need to heal, sleep on a bed somewhere, use a first aid kit, or use a healing potion